Stellarend/Tower-of-Fantasy-Guide/README.md

     ToF is not a perfectly balanced game so some weapons are stronger than others, though all of them are good enough for end game content with enough resources.
 If you want to be the best, I suggest looking at weapon tier lists which I will not cover in this guide as it will be constantly changing between patches.

+### Day-One Guide

+This serves as a day-one guide, but is also applicable as a checklist that you can perform every day.
+It should take ~2 hours to complete.

+1. Main story quest up to the limit, indicated by the yellow exclamation mark
+1. Level 15
+1. Daily bounties
+1. Ruins
+1. Level 18 (level cap)
+1. Ability training (purchase special gift with training points)
+1. Black market / Hopkin's secret box
+1. Cetus island arcade claw fox (this is quite hard to get to, don't worry about it unless you're up for a challenge)

+Along the way you should also be doing the following if its nearby:

+- Force open repeatable chests (pyramid and rectangular chests), don't spend ciphers
+- Pickup any loot
+- Map completion:
+    - Side Quests
+    - Spacerifts
+    - Onmium Towers
+    - Scenic Points
+    - World Exploration Marks

 ## Optimal Resource Usage

 As a free to play, your resources are limited, so it's important you min-max them for optimal progression.
 Here are the limited resources you have access to, and the best ways to use them.

+- Supply Pods
+    - Black/purple or gold spherical chests that have very good rewards and XP
+    - These are one time use and do not respawn
+    - The rewards scale with your level, so don't open till level 50 which is when you can get SSR gear
+    - Once you do hit level 50, sign into [ToF map tracker](https://tower-of-fantasy-map.appsample.com) to track which supply pods you've opened
+        - Not doing so will be VERY painful
 - Inventory Boxes
     - This includes Elemental ore shard, Matrix, and Weapon augmentation boxes
     - These let you choose which reward you want